 At around 1500m (5000ft) we estimate that the HOTTAP will be around 10% less efficient.
 The higher up you go, HOTTAP will work but it'll just take longer for your water to heat up, or it won't get as hot.
 You can mitigate this by just recirculating water in a tub if you need to get it to reach a higher temperature.

-HOTTAP itself uses two 'D-Cell' batteries, these power the unit itself and the LED screen and generally last for 3-6 months depending on use.
+HOTTAP uses two 'D-Cell' batteries, these power the unit itself as well as the LED screen and generally last for 3-6 months, depending on use.

 The HOTTAP is designed with freshwater use in mind, using saltwater or brackish water can affect the internals and leave them susceptible to rust and corrosion.

 It won't cause total damage immediately but saltwater, for example, will certainly reduce the lifetime of the unit.
 If you need to use salt water we'd recommend rinsing HOTTAP with clean water after use to minimise the risk of long term damage to the internals.